-At the close of the fiscal year each subsidiary company President will review the performance of the company versus the objectives submitted at the beginning of the year and recommend to Eagle Materials Concrete and Aggregate EVP distribution of the pool to the participants.
+At the close of the fiscal year each subsidiary concrete/aggregates company President will review the performance of their respective subsidiary company versus the objectives submitted at the beginning of the year and recommend to Eagle Materials Concrete and

+Aggregate EVP distribution of the pool to the participants.
 Distribution of the pool requires approval of both Eagle Materials Concrete and Aggregate EVP and Eagle Materials CEO.

-Any portion of the Company Operating Pool not paid out (unearned) or forfeited will be added to the SSP at Corporate.
+Any portion of the Company Operating Pool not paid out (unearned) or forfeited will be added to the Special Situation Program (the "SSP") at Corporate.